3rd Round 2021-22

 - #2 November 19 (Friday): Neurobiology and Mindfulness with Jinji Eika Willingham (U.S.A.) and Dr. Prawate Tantipiwatanaskul (Thailand).
 Dr. Prawate will focus on the neurobiology of trauma, how the brain and memory process in trauma, and how mindfulness helps in the healing process.
 Jinji will focus on how she translates and incorporates mindfulness into Buddhist-based psychotherapy for clients with trauma/PTSD through implicit or explicit awareness of neurobiology, systems, and helping them develop the experiential practice of self-regulation and co-regulation (neuroception) to maintain connection with others.

 - #3 December 17 (Friday): Buddhist Chaplaincy in North America, Japan, and Beyond with Rev. Fuminobu Komura (Japan/U.S.A.) and Prof. Elaine Yuen (U.S.A.).
 Rev. Komura will discuss his path to becoming a Buddhist chaplain, how chaplaincy is the Buddhist path, and how he regards the role of prayer in his chaplaincy work.
-Elaine will discuss Mapping Buddhist Chaplains in North America – Chaplaincy Innovation Lab.
+Elaine will discuss Mapping Buddhist Chaplains in North America – Chaplaincy Innovation Lab (see their organizational HP here).
 Buddhist-trained chaplains are increasingly becoming a presence in North America, and this project is a first step in documenting chaplains’ Buddhist identities, their professional and clinical education, and where and how they are employed.